-There have been no shares issued by the Company during the period.
+No other shares were issued by the Company during the period.

 SIGNIFICANT CHANGES IN THE STATE OF AFFAIRS

 There were no significant changes in the state of affairs of the Company during the period, other than as set out in this report.